-Fleets will be available for everyone in India on Twitter for Android as well as iOS in the coming days in updated app versions.
-For now, you can try clearing app cache and data to see if it works for you.
+Fleets will be available for everyone in India on Twitter for Android and iOS in the coming days in updated app versions.
+For now, you can try clearing the app cache and data to see if it works for you.

 Tips to Use Fleets on Twitter